Kajja/tricker/README.md

 Knower | Guesser | Points
 -------|---------|-------
 In target | In target | Knower:  0, Guesser:  1
 In target | Wrong ring | Knower:  1, Guesser: -1
 In target | On mat | Knower:  1, Guesser:  0
 Wrong ring | In target | Knower: -1, Guesser:  1
 Wrong ring | Wrong ring (same as Knower) | Knower:  0, Guesser: -1
 Wrong ring | Wrong ring (different than Knower) | Knower: -1, Guesser: -1
 Wrong ring | On mat | Knower: -1, Guesser:  0
 On mat | In target | Knower:  0, Guesser:  1
 On mat | Wrong ring | Knower:  0, Guesser: -1
 On mat | On mat | Knower:  0, Guesser:  0

+So, you can only score points if you are in the target ring, but you can get minus points if you are somewhere else.

 When has someone won?